anupkhadka/bitcoin-price-plot/README.md

 ## BITCOIN PRICE PLOT

-Read closing price of bitcoin for each day of 2017 from a web API provided by coindesk, then plot the data using matplotlib.
+Read closing price of bitcoin for each day from 01/01/2020 to today from a web API provided by coindesk, then plot the data using matplotlib.

 ![Plot](plot.png)